 Yellow-bellied Sapsucker (Sphyrapicus varius)

 Yellow-bellied Sapsucker (Sphyrapicus varius) is the second featured woodpecker for my ‘A Bestiary’ – antidotal tales and more about the wildlife living in and around Flower Hill Farm Retreat.
-You can read more about these valuable birds by clicking on Native Plants and Wildlife Gardens.
+You can read more about these valuable by clicking on Native Plants and Wildlife Gardens.
 These industrious members of the Picidae family contribute to the bird community in surprising ways.

 Yellow-bellied Sapsucker (Sphyrapicus varius)